Enumeration Algorithms for Conjunctive Queries with Projection: Star Queries

-where $?$ can be either $h, \ell$ or $\star$.
-Here, $R^\star_i$ simply denotes the original relation $R_i$.
-However, care must be taken to generate the subqueries in a way so that there is no overlap between the output of any subquery.
-In order to do so, we create $k$ subqueries of the form In subquery $Q_i$, relation $R_i$ has superscript $\ell$, all relations $R_1, \dots, R_{i-1}$ have superscript $h$ and relations $R_{i+1}, \dots, R_k$ have superscript $\star$.
-The $(k+1)$-th query with all $?$ as $h$ is denoted by $Q_H$. {Note that each output tuple $t$ is generated by exactly one of the $Q_i$ and thus the output of all subqueries is disjoint.
-This implies that each $f^{-1}(t)$ is also generated by exactly one subquery.} Similar to the preprocessing phase of two path query, we store all $R^\ell_i$ and $R^h_i$ in hashmaps where the values in the maps are lists sorted in lexicographic order.
+\introparagraph{Preprocessing Phase} Suppose the dangling tuples have been removed from all input relation, which can be achieved in linear time~\cite{yannakakis1981algorithms}.
+The full join size $|\tOUT_{\Join}|$ can also be computed in linear time. {Similar to the preprocessing phase in the previous section, we construct the hash tables $f, f^{-1}$ to perform the domain compression and modify all the input relations by replacing tuple $t$ with $f(t)$.} Set $\Delta = ({2 \cdot |D|^k}/{|\tOUT_{\Join}|})^{\frac{1}{k-1}}$.
+For each relation $R_i$, a value $v$ for attribute $x_i$ is {\em heavy} if its degree (i.e $|\pi_y \sigma_{x_i = v} R(x_i, y)|$) is greater than $\Delta$, and {\em light} otherwise.
+Moreover, a tuple $t \in R_i$ is identified as heavy or light depending on whether $\pi_{x_i}(t)$ is heavy or light.
+In this way, each relation $R$ is divided into two relations $R^h$ and $R^\ell$, containing heavy and light tuples, respectively, in time $O(|D|)$.
+The original query can be decomposed into subqueries of the following form: $\pi_{x_1, x_2, \cdots, x_k} (R^?_1 \Join R^?_2 \Join \cdots \Join R^?_k)$, where $?$ can be either $h, \ell$ or $\star$.
+Here, $R^\star_i$ denotes the original relation $R_i$.
+However, care must be taken to generate the subqueries so that there is no overlap between the output of any subquery.
+In order to do so, we create $k$ subqueries of the form In $Q_i$, relation $R_i$ has superscript $\ell$, all relations $R_1, \dots, R_{i-1}$ have superscript $h$ and relations $R_{i+1}, \dots, R_k$ have superscript $\star$.
+The $(k+1)$-th query with all $?$ as $h$ is denoted by $Q_H$. {Note that each output tuple $t$ is generated by exactly one of the $Q_i$; thus, the output of all subqueries is disjoint.
+This implies that each $f^{-1}(t)$ is also generated by exactly one subquery.} Similar to the preprocessing phase of the two path query, we store all $R^\ell_i$ and $R^h_i$ in hashmaps where the values in the maps are lists sorted in lexicographic order.